Major Course Requirements:

 - AMST 490 Senior Seminar [WI]

 Core Themes (Six upper-level courses, two in each of the core themes listed below, for a total of 18 credits).
 One 200-level course may be applied to the core themes.
-One course in the core themes must be a 400-level seminar.
+We suggest that one course in the core themes should be a 400-level seminar.
 Students select two courses exploring each theme from the following lists.
+A maximum of 9 credits from related disciplines may be applied to the Core Themes with the approval of the department.
+A maximum of 6 credits in independent study may be counted toward the major.

 - AMST 317 Nonviolence and American Social Movements [SS]